Skip to main content

 SMTP_SSL_MODE='none'

-File collector
+File collectors

 eMail Attachment collection